 Vickie Lynn Grubbs Chisholm

-JEFFERSON - A graveside service for Vickie Lynn Grubbs Chisholm will be held at 3:00 P.M. on Saturday, January 16, 2021 at New Prospect Cemetery, under the direction of Haggard Funeral Home of Jefferson, TX.
+JEFFERSON — Vickie Lynn Grubbs Chisholm went to be with her Lord and Savior on Jan 5, 2021 in Carrollton, TX.
+A graveside funeral service will be held at 3:00 P.M. on Saturday, January 16, 2021 at New Prospect Cemetery, officiated by Deacon Jim Finstrom and under the direction of Haggard Funeral Home of Jefferson, TX.
 Visitation will be prior to funeral services between 11:00 A.M. and 2:00 P.M. at Haggard Funeral Home.

+Vickie was born November 28, 1957 in Marshall, TX to Vance and Louise Grubbs.
+She graduated from Jefferson High School in 1976.
+Vickie was a member of the Jefferson High School Band serving as a majorette.
+She then earned her Bachelor degree in Accounting from Stephen F. Austin University in Nacogdoches, TX in 1980.
+Vickie met her devoted husband, Steve while they were students at SFA.
+After graduation from college, she and Steve were married on June 21, 1980.

+Vickie was a loving wife, mother, and adoring grandmother to a one-year-old grandson, Leo Vance.
+Vickie loved her family and friends and cherished every moment she spent with them.
+Vickie and her family lived in Carrollton 23 years and were parents to their three children Adam, Carrie, and Michael.
+Vickie was a devout Christian and a member of Prestonwood Baptist Church in Plano, TX.
+She was employed by Gateway Mortgage in Dallas, TX.

 Sign A Guestbook